Class McpServerToolAttribute

 OpenWorld

-Gets or sets whether this tool may interact with an "open world" of external entities.
+Gets or sets a value that indicates whether this tool can interact with an "open world" of external entities.

 public bool OpenWorld { get; set; }